 2. Social media

-Business owners are split on whether it’s a good idea to block social media websites such as Facebook, Instagram and Twitter.
+Business owners are split on whether or not it’s a good idea to block social media websites such as Facebook, Instagram and Twitter.
 Social media is a clear distraction — 65 percent of employees believe Facebook hurts productivity, according to Udemy’s 2018 Workplace Distraction Report.

 “Instead of boxing in your employees by blocking social media, as a leader you should focus on results,” Khanna said.
 “As long as your people get the work done, there is no need to fret over them viewing social media accounts.”

 3. Video streaming

-4. Online shopping
+4. Online games

 “We found that our employees were spending far too much time on these types of websites,” said Matthew Ross, co-owner and COO of The Slumber Yard.
 “After auditing the data, you wouldn’t believe how much time employees were wasting.
 In some cases, certain employees were spending over four hours a day surfing the net and shopping online.”